Minute virus of mice

-Minute virus of mice (MVM) is the exemplar virus of the species Rodent protoparvovirus 1, in the genus Protoparvovirus of the Parvoviridae family of viruses.
+Minute virus of mice (MVM) is the exemplar virus of the species Protoparvovirus rodent1, in the genus Protoparvovirus of the Parvoviridae family of viruses.
 MVM exists in multiple variant forms including MVMp, which is the prototype strain that infects cells of fibroblast origin, while MVMi, the immunosuppressive strain, infects T lymphocytes.
 MVM is a common infection in laboratory mice due to its highly contagious nature.
 The virus can be shed from infected mice via feces and urine, but also via fomites and nasal secretions.
 Typically there are no clinical signs of infection in adult mice, however, experimental infection can cause multiple organ damage during fetal development or shortly after birth.

 Transcription profile

 MVM uses two transcriptional promoters at map units (mu) 4 and 38 (p4 and p38) and a single polyadenylation site at mu 95 to create 3 major size classes of mRNAs, referred to as R1, R2 and R3, all of which have a short intron sequence between 46–48 mu removed.
 R1 is produced from p4 and is translated into non-structural protein 1 (NS1).
 However, in some P4 transcripts a second intron between 10–40 mu is also excised, creating R2 mRNAs that encode NS2 proteins of ~25 kDa.
 These share 85 amino acids of N-terminal sequence with NS1, and then splice into an alternate reading frame before finally reaching the short central intron where 2 different C-terminal hexapeptides can be added.
 The R3 transcript produces capsid proteins VP1 and VP2, which requires transcription from the P38 promoter, in contrast to the P4 promoter used for transcripts R1 and R2.